agpoks/LPV_MPC_cpp/README.md

 LPV_MPC_cpp
 ===========

 LPV_MPC_cpp is a C++ implementation of Linear Parameter-Varying Model Predictive Control (LPV-MPC) using CasADi for automatic differentiation and IPOPT for nonlinear optimization.
-For visualization, matplotlib-cpp is used.
+For visualization, matplotlib-cpp is used. tes

 Dependencies
 ------------